tildeleb/cuckoo/README.md

 Implementation FAQ
 ------------------
+**Q** Why is delete so slow?
+**A** Two reasons.
+First, Go's map uses a trick where some of the hash bits are used to index into the slots, saving a scan of the slots.
+The CHT can't use that trick.
+Second, Go's map just sets a bit to delete a slot but the CHT currently copies the "empty key" into the key of the slot being deleted.

 **Q**: Why do you use mod instead of power of two tables with a bit mask for bucket indexing?
 **A**: This was a difficult decision.
-Calculating MOD is much slower than performing a masking AND operation.
-Also to (always) be considered are the processor memory caching effects.
+Calculating MOD is much slower than performing a power of two masking AND operation.
+Also to (always) be considered are the memory caching effects.
 ‘MOD’ is slower than AND by an amount larger than an L1-miss-L2-hit time.
 So assuming that miss-hit pattern (unclear, depends on table size and other factors) it might be better to re-probe once than calculate the MOD.

 I am interested in working with large datasets.
-In the end the main reason I choose MOD over power of two table sizes and AND masking is because the latter doesn't scale efficiently to large datasets. e.g. if I have a 16 GiB entry dataset and it grows ny one more entry, it will need a 32 GiB allocation and waste 16 GiB.
+In the end the main reason I choose MOD over power of two table sizes with AND masking is because the latter doesn't scale efficiently to large datasets. e.g. if I have a 16 GB  dataset and it grows by one more entry, it will need a 32 GiB allocation and waste 16 GiB.

 **Q**: Don't you know MOD is slow?
 **A**: Sure, but see above.

-**Q**: What hash function is used?
+**Q**: What hash functions are used?
-**A**: You currently have a choice of an X86-64 accelerated 64 bit hash based on AES or Siphash also accelerated on X86-64 but has fallback to pure Go for platforms other than X86-64.
+**A**: You currently have a choice of an X86-64 accelerated 64 bit hash calculated using AESNI on X86-64 platforms. or Siphash also accelerated on X86-64 but has fallback to pure Go for platforms other than X86-64.

 **Q**: Why is Delete so slow?
 **A**: Essentially because Delete has to look is t * s places to find the key whereas Go's build in map only has to look in a single place.
 In the example benchmarks t == 2 and s == 8 so s * t == 16.
 Therefor on average Delete has to do 8 lookups to find the key.
 The speed of Delete can be increased by decreasing the number of slots and tables.